-Natural Features of the Landscape: The Planning Authority will continue to encourage sustainable forestry practices through the 'Draft Indicative Forest Strategy, 2007' (Forest Service, Department of Agriculture and Food) when completed.
+- In general, the Draft Development Plan restricts development in Areas of High Landscape Value or Special Landscape Interest, County Heritage Sites, Scenic Views, Viewing Points, Scenic Routes, Forest Parks and Other Parks, Major Lakes and Lake Environs, Lakeside and Riverside Amenity Areas and Walking Routes in order to protect visual amenity (see Chapter 8 Natural Heritage & Development Management Chapter 10).
+The Planning Authority intends to support the implementation of a Regional Character Assessment Strategy, as prepared under the Border Regional Guidelines (2010 2022). - The Landscape Categorisation prepared for the draft plan, allows for a proactive approach to landscape and allows the landscape to be viewed for its ability to accommodate developments providing an indicator as to where developments might be most suited. - The may incorporate strategies with regard to wind energy developments, forestry, groundwater and biodiversity etc. which would strengthen policy for landscape protection. - Natural Features of the Landscape: The Planning Authority will continue to encourage sustainable forestry practices through the 'Draft Indicative Forest Strategy, 2007' (Forest Service, Department of Agriculture and Food) when completed?????.
 A Tree Survey will be undertaken during the life of the Development Plan and Tree Protection Orders will be considered where necessary.
-The Draft Development Plan contains policies to encourage sustainable forestry development and management in the County.

-The Draft County Development Plan also contains policies on hedgerows, stonewalls, designated sites, biodiversity in the wider countryside and protection of water quality (see Chapter 8 Natural Heritage).

-- Designated Sites and Geological Features: There are also fifty-two karst sites identified by the GSI in the north/ north-west Cavan area.
+The Draft Development Plan contains policies to encourage sustainable forestry development and management in the County. - The Draft County Development Plan also contains policies on hedgerows, stonewalls, designated sites, biodiversity in the wider countryside and protection of water quality (see Chapter 8 Natural Heritage & the Environment). - Designated Sites and Geological Heritage: There are also fifty-two karst sites identified by the GSI in the north/ north-west Cavan area.
 The Geological Survey of Ireland (GSI) has compiled a list of geological sites in the country.
 Some listed are or will be designated as Natural Heritage Areas.
-These will be designated over a period of time, with the most "at risk" sites receiving protection first.
-The Marble Arch Caves & Cuilcagh Mountain Park is a European Geopark with features such as the Caves, one of Ireland's most extensive areas of blanket bog, the spectacular Lough Navar scenic drive and the Correl Glen Nature Reserve where many native plant and butterfly species can be found.
-In the framework of a Geopark, geological heritage and geological knowledge is shared with the broad public and linked with broader aspects of the natural and cultural environment, which are often closely related or determined to geology and landscape (UNESCO, 2007)10.
+These will be designated over a period of time, with the most "at risk" sites receiving protection first. - Geological heritage data are not available as the audit of County Geological Sites has yet to be carried out for Co.
+Cavan.
+There is a provisional inventory of 20 sites or so for Co.
+Cavan, which will be confirmed during the audit.
+This may be incorporated into the plan, once completed. - The Marble Arch Caves & Cuilcagh Mountain Park forms part of the European Geopark with features such as the Caves, one of Ireland's most extensive areas of blanket bog, the spectacular Lough Navar scenic drive and the Correl Glen Nature Reserve where many native plant and butterfly species can be found.
+In the framework of a Geopark, geological heritage and geological knowledge is shared with the broad public and linked with broader aspects of the natural and cultural environment, which are often closely related or determined to geology and landscape (UNESCO, 2007)8.
 An application for a proposed extension of the Geopark into west Cavan has been made by Cavan County Council.
 The possible extension would include the Burren, Lough Oughter and other major sites of importance.
 An extension of the Marble Arch Geopark could have major benefits in terms of eco-tourism and geo tourism for the County.
-The Draft Development Plan contains objectives and policies for Sites of Geological Importance and the possible extension of the Marble Arch Caves Geopark. - Visual Impacts: The Draft County Development Plan contains 'Planning Guidance' for rural housing based on house location, siting, design, scale and form.
-There are details on landscaping and designated landscapes, special landscape policy areas and sensitive locations.
-The Planning Authority encourages sustainable building designs which enhance the surrounding landscape. - Local Biodiversity Action Plan: The Plan was completed in 2007 and should contribute to considerations for the siting of developments in the countryside in order to protect and enhance biodiversity including landscape in the County. - Local Area Plans & Small Town and Village Plans
+The Draft Development Plan contains objectives and policies for Sites of Geological Importance and the possible extension of the Marble Arch Caves Geopark.